 Pupil Premium Strategy

-- Interaction: Children are exposed to a collaborative and cooperative pedagogy where they learn through experience, self-reflection and from their peers thus building learning resilience.
-They shall receive focussed and proportionate high quality teaching from all adults in the classroom.
+- Interaction: Pupils experience a collaborative and cooperative pedagogy in which they learn through experience, self-reflection and from one another.
+They receive focused, proportionate and high-quality teaching from all adults in the classroom, helping them develop resilience and perseverance.

-The way in which this money is spent on our learners reflects those barriers to educational achievement faced by children at Moorgate Primary Academy in the 21st Century.
-These are:
+Our Pupil Premium funding is allocated in direct response to the barriers to achievement faced by disadvantaged learners at Moorgate Primary Academy in the 21st Century.
+These include:

 - Ensuring that a well trained workforce deliver high quality intervention programmes to ensure children make accelerated progress

 The pupil premium allocation is used to address the barriers identified above.
-The way in which this is spent and how the impact and effect of its expenditure is measured, is detailed below.
 This is reviewed on a termly basis with the designated Local Academy Council member for Pupil Premium who will consequently present the findings to the full Local Academy Council.

 What are we spending the money on?
 Why are we spending the money on this? |